mongodb/js-bson/docs/upgrade-to-v5.md

 #### APIs impacted

-The following APIs now return `Uint8Arrays` when the library is loaded in an environment that does not define a global Node.js Buffer.
+The following APIs now return `Uint8Arrays` when the library is loaded in an environment that does not define a global Node.js `Buffer`.

 - `Binary.prototype.buffer`
 - `Binary.prototype.read()`